-So how, as a single mother, do you calculate how much coverage you need?
+So as a single mother, how do you calculate the amount of coverage you need?
 Start with the expenses that children bring.
-The average expenditure on two children in a family is over $8,000 a year.
+The average expenditure on two children in a family is over $12,980 a year.
 As they grow, their financial needs increase.
 These costs will also depend on where you live.
-According to the U.S. Department of Agriculture’s Annual Report (2012) on Expenditures on Children by Families, a middle-income family with a child born in 2011 can expect to spend about $234,900 ($295,560 if projected inflation costs are factored in) over the next 17 years.
+According to the U.S. Department of Agriculture’s Annual Report (2015) on Expenditures on Children by Families, a middle-income family with a child born in 2015 can expect to spend about $233,610 ($284,750 if projected inflation costs are factored in) through the age of 17.
 This figure doesn’t include education beyond high school.
 To calculate your life insurance coverage, factor in costs like college tuition and weddings.
 Use the term life insurance calculator to find out the ideal coverage for your situation.

 If you use a company that offers competitive quotes from several top-rated life insurance carriers, like AccuQuote, you’ll find out answers to all your questions quickly.
 Get quotes for 15, 20, 25 and 30-year terms and compare life insurance costs in just minutes.
 As a young, healthy mother, you may think that a couple hundred thousand dollars in coverage is going to cost an arm and a leg.
 Not true!
 You could get covered for as little as $40 a month.
 A life insurance policy that adequately covers your needs is exactly what you need to give you much needed peace of mind.

 Keep Reading and Learn How to Save Money for Life